-I started by making the pastry.
-I rubbed 85g butter into 175g plain flour until it resembled bread crumbs.
-I then added one egg and mixed until a dough formed.
+To make the pastry I rubbed butter into plain flour until it resembled bread crumbs.
+I then added egg and mixed until a dough formed.
 I wrapped the pastry in cling film and chilled it for 30 minutes.

-To make the filling I stewed 500g fresh rhubarb, 125g soft brown sugar, 3 tbsp cornflour, the zest and juice of 1 orange, a 1cm piece of grated fresh ginger and 1/2 tsp ground ginger.
+To make the filling I stewed fresh rhubarb, soft brown sugar, cornflour, the zest and juice of 1 orange, fresh ginger and ground ginger.

 I cut out the pastry and placed it in a old yorkshire pudding tin, you can use mini tartlets tins if you have them.

 I lined the pastry with baking paper and poured in baking beans.
-I baked on 180C/350F/Gas Mark 4 for 10 minutes
+They baked for 10 minutes

 I took the baking beans and paper out and put the pastry back in the oven until baked through, this took 10-15 minutes.

-To make the meringue I whisked up 2 egg whites, 1/4 tsp cream tartar and 1/4 tsp vanilla extract in my food mixer until stiff peaks formed.
-Then I slowly poured in 55g caster sugar until the meringue was thick and glossy.
+To make the meringue I whisked up egg whites, cream of tartar and vanilla extract in my food mixer until stiff peaks formed.
+Then I slowly poured in caster sugar until the meringue was thick and glossy.
 I put it into a piping bag.

 I piped the meringue onto the fully cooled tartlets, then used my kitchen blow torch to brown the meringue all over.
-The tartlets were best eaten straight away, the next day they got a bit soggy, but were definitely still edible!
+The Rhubarb & Ginger Meringue Tartlets are best eaten straight away, as the next day they got a bit soggy, but were definitely still edible!

-I served these after a roast lamb dinner and they were beautifully tangy and sweet.
+I served the Rhubarb & Ginger Meringue Tartlets after a roast lamb dinner and they were beautifully tangy and sweet.
 I loved the fresh ginger in the filling.
 It’s a perfect contrast to the light and fluffy meringue.
 A great spring and summertime dessert!

 Products from Amazon.co.uk